 Awbury Insurance Ltd. (the "Company") was incorporated in Bermuda on December 1, 2011 and registered as a segregated accounts company on December 15, 2011 under the Segregated Accounts Companies Act 2000 (the "SAC Act").
-The Company was licensed as a Class 3A Insurer under the Insurance Act 1978 to carry on general business effective December 16, 2011.
-The Company is wholly owned by Awbury Group LLC., a company incorporated in the United States of America.
+The Company was licensed as a Class 3A Insurer under the Insurance Act 1978 ("the Act") to carry on general business effective December 16, 2011.